concytec-pe/guidelines-cris-managers/docs/cerif_xml_publication_entity.rst

 PartOf
 ^^^^^^
-:Description: The Publication of which this publication is a part.
+:Descripción: The Publication of which this publication is a part.
 E.g. a book chapter lists here the book that contains it.
 To be used for a containing publication.
-:Use: optional (0..1)
+:Uso: opcional (0..1)
-:Representation: XML element ``PartOf`` with embedded XML element ``Publication``
+:Representación: XML element ``PartOf`` with embedded XML element ``Publication``
 :CERIF: the ResultPublication_ResultPublication linking entity (`<https://w3id.org/cerif/model#ResultPublication_ResultPublication>`_) with the `<https://w3id.org/cerif/vocab/Inter-PublicationRelations#Part>`_ semantics (direction :1)

 PublicationDate
 ^^^^^^^^^^^^^^^
-:Description: The date the publication appeared
+:Descripción: The date the publication appeared
-:Use: optional (0..1)
+:Uso: opcional (0..1)
-:Representation: XML element ``PublicationDate``
+:Representación: XML element ``PublicationDate``
 :CERIF: the ResultPublication.ResPublDate attribute (`<https://w3id.org/cerif/model#ResultPublication.ResPublDate>`_)

 Number
 ^^^^^^
-:Description: The number of the publication (e.g. Article Number)
+:Descripción: The number of the publication (e.g. Article Number)
 :Use: optional (0..1)
 :Representation: XML element ``Number``
 :CERIF: the ResultPublication.Number attribute (`<https://w3id.org/cerif/model#ResultPublication.Number>`_)